The Mirror Crack'd: Plot

-The detective from Scotland Yard investigating the case, Inspector Craddock, is baffled.
-He asks his aunt, who happens to be Jane Marple, for help.
-She injured her foot at the village fête and is confined to her home.
-The suspects are Ella Zielinsky, Jason's assistant who is secretly in love with him and would like Marina out of the way, and the hotheaded actress Lola.
+Inspector Craddock, the Scotland Yard detective investigating the case is baffled.
+He asks his aunt, Jane Marple, for help.
+Marple is recovering at home after injuring her foot at the village fête.
+The suspects are Ella Zielinsky, Jason's assistant who is secretly in love with him and would like Marina out of the way, and the hotheaded actress, Lola.

-The main suspect, Zielinsky, calls and threatens to expose the murderer from a telephone box in the village.
-She is then killed by a lethal nasal spray substituted for her hay-fever medication.
-An autopsy reveals that it contained prussic acid.
+The main suspect, Zielinsky, calls the murderer from a village phone box, threatening to expose them.
+She is then killed by a lethal nasal spray containing prussic acid instead of hay-fever medication.

-Miss Marple, now back on her feet, visits Gossington Hall, where Marina and Jason are staying, and views where Heather's death occurred.
-Working from information received from her cleaning woman, Cherry Baker, who was a waitress on the day of the murder, Marple begins to piece together the events and solves the mystery.
-By that time, however, another death has occurred at Gossington Hall, which explains who the killer was: Marina Rudd, who has apparently died by suicide.
+Miss Marple, now recovered, visits Gossington Hall and inspects the murder scene.
+Helped by information that Cherry, her cleaning woman who was a server at the reception, has provided, Marple solves the mystery.
+However, another death has occurred at Gossington Hall that reveals the killer's identity: Marina Rudd, who has apparently committed suicide.

 Miss Marple explains that Heather Babcock's story was Marina's motive.
-Heather had innocently infected Marina with German measles, a rather harmless disease to most adults but dangerous for a pregnant woman's foetus, when she kissed the pregnant Marina when they first met.
-She had caused Marina's child to be born with mental retardation.
-Hearing Heather cheerfully tell this story, Marina was overcome with rage and poisoned her.
-She then spread the idea that she was the intended victim, concocting the death threats and poisoning her own coffee.
+Years before, when Heather sneaked out to meet Marina, she unintentionally infected Marina with German measles, a mild disease that can be dangerous for a pregnant woman's foetus.
+Marina's child was born mentally handicapped.
+Hearing Heather cheerfully recount their earlier encounter, enraged and overwhelmed Marina who poisoned her.
+She then made it appear that she was the intended victim, crafting the false clues.
 Ella, who called various suspects from a phone box, accidentally guessed correctly, prompting Marina to murder her.
-Jason confesses to Miss Marple that he had poisoned his wife's hot chocolate to save her from being prosecuted, but the drink has not been touched.
+Jason confesses to Miss Marple that he had poisoned his wife's hot chocolate to save her from being prosecuted, but the drink was untouched.
 Marina is nonetheless found dead, seemingly having poisoned herself.